Weapons Violation Bail

 - Non-United States citizens

-- Military personnel discharged without an honorable discharged
+- Military personnel discharged without an honorable discharge

 - Someone with a DUI conviction within three years of their application for a CHL